epfl-herus/demod/docs/source/overview/thermaldemand_overview.rst

   This module simulates the thermal behavior of the building using an equivalent low-order electric circuit as in CREST_ (see :numref:`4R3C-building-thermal-model`).
-  Six building typology are available: detached house, semi-detached house and apartment both in the renovated version and not.
+  Six building typologies are available: detached house, semi-detached house and apartment either renovated or not renovated.

   The name 4R3C refers to three thermal capacitances representing the thermal masses of the building :math:`C_{b}`,